 Carcharhinidae aka. requiem sharks

 Requiem sharks are amongst the shark families that look "typical".
-They are often migratory sharks that give birth to live young and can amass in large numbers of open ocean and, unfortunately, their behaviour of mass feeding has led to requiem sharks being involved in some of the worst shark attacks in history, particularly those involving WW2 shipwrecks.
-In South Africa, we see a large variety of requiem sharks, including the tiger shark (Galeocerdo cuvier), bronze whaler (Carcharhinus brachyurus) and oceanic whitetip (Carcharhinus longimanus).
+They are often migratory sharks that give birth to live young and can amass in large numbers of open ocean and, unfortunately, their behaviour of mass feeding has led to requiem sharks being involved in some of the most infamous shark attack incidents in history, particularly those involving WW2 shipwrecks.
+In South Africa, we see a large variety of requiem sharks, including the tiger shark (Galeocerdo cuvier), Zambezi/bull shark (Carcharhinus leucas) bronze whaler (Carcharhinus brachyurus), spinner shark (Carcharhinus brevipinna) and oceanic whitetip (Carcharhinus longimanus).

 Hemigaleidae aka. weasel sharks